 - Enrollment Agreement filled and signed.

 - Bachelor's Degree.

-- A certificate of completion of a course previously taken in the language of your

-choice is a requirement to prove your fluency in your preference language.
+- A certificate of completion of a course previously taken in the language of your choice is a requirement to prove your fluency in your preference language.

 - Official Transcripts of previous studies.

 - Copy of official identification.

 - Debit Authorization (if desired).

 - A passport type photo.

 - Pastoral Ordination, if applicable.

-"Master of Arts in Coaching"
+"Master of Arts in Coaching in the selected minor"